e2tha-e/template-engine-comparison/README.md

 learned, it is a great exercise in discipline to stay focused implementing a paradigm that best fits the needs of a project.
 You'll find that this pays off when optimizing performance, and in the course of maintaining a project.
-There's also the possibility of a future project of yours being programmed in a purely functional language, or strongly functional paradigm.
+There's also the possibility of a future project being programmed in a purely functional language, or strongly functional paradigm.
 There's no harm in being ready!

 ### Thanks for Visiting!